Supports energy level and beautiful coat in mature dogs who prefer smaller kibble

 Other strategies for managing canine cognitive dysfunction include environmental enrichment and nutritional support.
 Encourage your dog to play interactive games like puzzle toys or food-dispensing balls.
 Exercise helps ward off sleep during the day and also provides mental stimulation.
 Well-balanced meals with high levels of omega-3 fatty acids may help protect brain cells against the damaging effects of aging.
 Talk to your vet about potential therapeutic dog foods that can help support his cognitive function.

-Along with prescription dog foods, your vet may recommend one of several medications to help minimize the symptoms of dog dementia.
+Along with prescription dog foods, your vet may recommend one of several medications to help minimise the symptoms of dog dementia.
 You can discuss the use and potential side effects of these drugs to see if they are right for your pup.

 Canine Cognitive Disorder is a complex disease with no single solution.
 But with patience, compassion and care, you can learn how to overcome the hurdles of dog dementia and provide your beloved companion with a good quality of life throughout his senior years.